PonnyTheLight/CommandRandomKeys/README.md

 # CommandRandomKeys
-Create random keys for then redeem with the key code.
+Create random keys with aisgnated commands for players.

 # Links